shaikhsabir0710-lab/Restaurant-Sales-Analysis-PBI-p-3/README.md

 This project reflects real-world data analyst responsibilities and showcases strong capabilities in SQL, DAX, Power BI, and business intelligence storytelling.

+# 🐍 Python Analysis
+# This project also includes a complete business analysis performed using Python to validate results and strengthen insights  obtained from SQL and Power BI.

+# 📌 Objectives
+# The Python analysis focuses on answering the following business questions:

+1.Total Sales

+2.Total Quantity Sold

+3.Total Orders

+4.Average Sales by Product

+5.Product-wise Total Sales

+6.Payment Method-wise Sales

+7.Purchase Type-wise Sales

+8.Manager-wise Sales Performance

+9.Product-wise Quantity Sold

+10.Product & City-wise Sales Distribution

+# 🧰 Tools & Libraries Used

+1.Python

+2.Pandas

+3.Matplotlib

+4.Jupyter Notebook

+# 🔍 Key Analysis Tasks

+# Data loading and preprocessing

+1.Business metric calculations

+2.Group-wise aggregations and summaries

+3.Visual trend analysis using charts

+4.Cross-validation of results with SQL outputs

+📈 Visualizations Created

+1.Sales trend line charts

+2.Product performance bar charts

+3.Payment method distribution pie charts

+4.City-wise sales comparison visuals

+# 🧾 Python Analysis Conclusion

+The Python analysis successfully addressed all business requirements and validated insights generated from SQL queries and Power BI dashboards.
+This multi-layered approach demonstrates strong analytical skills and a practical understanding of real-world data workflows.

+## 🏁 Final Conclusion

+This project demonstrates a complete end-to-end data analytics workflow by solving the same business problem using SQL, Python, and Power BI.

+1.SQL was used for data cleaning, validation, and efficient business querying.
+2.Python was used for deeper analysis, aggregation, and visual validation.
+3.Power BI was used to convert analytical insights into an interactive business dashboard.

+By applying multiple tools to the same dataset, the analysis ensures accuracy, consistency, and reliability of insights.
+This approach reflects real-world data analyst responsibilities and showcases strong technical, analytical, and business intelligence skills.

 Linkdin Profile - [https://www.linkedin.com/in/sabir-shaikh-64163036a]

 Email - [shaikhsabir0710@gmail.com]